JunzheJosephZhu/MDDPRNN-site/index.md

-## This is the github project page for MultiDecoder-DPRNN(a source separation system that automatically adapts to an arbitrary number of speakers, and outputs the corresponding number of sources).
+## This is THE github project page for MultiDecoder-DPRNN(a source separation system that automatically adapts to an arbitrary number of speakers, and outputs the corresponding number of sources).
 Code can be found here as a part of the Asteroid source separation library: https://github.com/asteroid-team/asteroid/tree/master/egs/wsj0-mix-var/Multi-Decoder-DPRNN\

 To test the model on your own dataset, download the example model and configuration from HuggingFace https://huggingface.co/JunzheJosephZhu/MultiDecoderDPRNN, and run python eval.py --test_dir <format_string>.
 The format string should indicate folder name for the json files, and be formattable with a single number that indicates ground truth number of speakers.
 For example, you could have json files "2speakers/s2.json" and "3speakers/s3.json", and your format string would be "{}speakers", while your config file should have n_srcs: [2, 3].